A minor has entered into a written contract for the sale of inherited property. This agreement is:

 Rationale

-Only cash offers will be presented to the seller.
+The broker will present only cash offers to the seller.

 A) The highest cash offer to the seller